top of page

 Information for After your Massage:

-• Drink plenty of water after a treatment.
+• Drink plenty of water after a massage.

 • Avoid depressants and limit alcohol consumption for the rest of the day.